KarinaGante/KarinaGante/README.md

-# Bem-vindo(a) ao meu Perfil! 👋
+# Welcome! 👋
-## 📜 Sobre Mim
+## 📜 About Me
-<br>Olá!
-Eu sou a Karina, recém-formada em Ciência da Computação pelo IFSP.
-Apaixonada por música, jogos, tecnologia e aprender.
+<br>Hey!
+I'm Karina, recently graduated in Computer Science from IFSP.
+Passionate about music, games, movies, feelings, technology and learning.

-## 🛠️ Habilidades e Interesses
+## 🛠️ Skills and Interests
 <br>

-- 👩‍💻 Graduada em Ciência da Computação
+- 👩‍💻 Graduated in Computer Science
-- 📊 Interesse em Análise e Ciência de Dados
+- 📊 Interest in Analysis and Data Science
-- 🔒 Fascinada por Segurança Cibernética
+- 🔒 Fascinated by Cybersecurity
-- ☁️ Conhecimento em Nuvem, especialmente AWS
+- ☁️ Cloud knowledge, especially AWS
-- 🎵 A música me cativa e me move
+- 🎵 Music captivates me and moves me
-- 🎮 Entusiasta de Jogos, sempre em busca de novos desafios
+- 🎮 Game enthusiast, always looking for new challenges
-- 🎬 Procurando filmes inesquecíveis (meu #1: You Can Live Forever)
+- 🎬 Looking for unforgettable movies (my #1: You Can Live Forever)
-- 📚 Constantemente buscando expandir meus conhecimentos
+- 📚 Constantly seeking to expand my knowledge
-- 🔎 Apegada aos pequenos detalhes
+- 🔎 Attached to small details

 <br>
 <div align="center">